 WASHINGTON, D.C. – ColoradoBoulevard.net:

-On Thursday, April 5, Rep. Judy Chu (CA-28) announced that low-interest federal disaster loans are now available to small businesses that have been economically impacted by the January 21, 2023, mass shooting at Star Dance Studio in Monterey Park, California.
+Today, Rep. Judy Chu (CA-28) praised the U.S. Small Business Administration (SBA), the Pacific Asian Consortium in Employment (PACE), and the City of Monterey Park for opening an in-person support center for small businesses that have been economically impacted by the January 21, 2023, mass shooting at Star Dance Studio in Monterey Park, California.

 By News Desk